LegoNN: Building Modular Encoder-Decoder Models: Modularity Tests and Benefits of Modularity

-In order to present the benefits of modularity we consider a practical scenario where practitioners need to build multiple ASR and MT tasks, as shown in \Fref{fig:intro}.
-In a situation where practitioners have a high resourced De-En machine translation model in their inventory, we show with LegoNNs they can save compute resources and leverage the well trained De-En Decoder by applying the \emph{Decoder Plug} to build systems for other MT and ASR tasks.
-In particular, we consider three scenarios: \begin{enumerate} \item \emph{Romanian-English (Ro-En) MT} - In order to build a machine translation system for an under-resourced task like Romanian-English MT.
-Practitioners using the LegoNN framework only need to build the Ro-En LegoNN encoder and re-use the De-En Decoder.
-They can also benefit the Ro-En MT task by using the De-En Decoder module trained on a larger corpora. \item \emph{English ASR} - Practitioners can also use LegoNN decoders from an MT task for a different task on a different modality.
-The OLC ensures that the expected encoder length for both MT and ASR task match, thereby making the De-En Decoder re-usable. \item \emph{Different Domain English ASR} - We show that LegoNN modularity points are not limited to be between Encoder and Decoders.
-While, building an English ASR system on a different domain, practitioners can re-use components from both the English ASR and De-En MT system. \end{enumerate} All the composed LegoNN models are end-to-end differentiable allowing further fine-tuning to improve performance if the practitioner has additional compute resources available.
+In order to present the benefits of modularity, we consider a practical scenario where practitioners need to build multiple ASR and MT tasks, as shown in \Fref{fig:intro}.
+In a situation where practitioners have a high resourced De-En machine translation model in their inventory, we show with LegoNNs they can save compute resources and leverage the well trained De-En decoder by applying the \emph{Modular Plug} to build systems for other MT and ASR tasks.
+In particular, we consider three scenarios: \begin{enumerate} \item \emph{Romanian-English (Ro-En) MT} - In order to build a machine translation system for an under-resourced task like Romanian-English MT, practitioners using the LegoNN framework only need to build the Ro-En LegoNN encoder and re-use the De-En decoder.
+Additionally, they can also benefit the under-resourced Ro-En MT task, as the De-En decoder is trained on a larger corpus. \item \emph{English ASR} - Practitioners can also use LegoNN decoders from an MT task for a different task on a different input modality.
+The OLC ensures that the expected encoder length for both MT and ASR task match, thereby making the De-En decoder re-usable. \item \emph{Different Domain English ASR} - We show that LegoNN modularity points are not limited to between encoders and decoders.
+While building an English ASR system on a different domain, practitioners can re-use components from both the English ASR and De-En MT systems. \end{enumerate} All the composed LegoNN models are end-to-end differentiable allowing further fine-tuning to improve performance if the practitioner has additional compute resources available.